-Configure Selecting the Configure button saves the list of geofences on the
+- Configure: Selecting the Configure button saves the list of geofences on the SHOUT ns.

-SHOUT ns.

-Delete Deletes the selected geofence.
+- Delete: Deletes the selected geofence.

-Clear Deletes all configured geofences.
+- Clear: Deletes all configured geofences.

-Figure 23.
-Create/Edit Geofence window.
+Figure 23: Create/Edit Geofence Window

-Create Geofence Opens a window to create a geofence by adding points on a map.
+• Create Geofence: Opens a window to create a geofence by adding points on a map.

 The window is shown in Figure 23.

-Clicking anywhere on the map will add a point to the geofence.
-Each point is connected to its previous point.
-Clicking an existing point will delete it from the geofence.
-Dragging an existing point will move that point to where it is dragged.
-A geofence is complete when the start point is clicked.
-The Save Points button transfers the marked points to the coordinates list and closes the map.
-The Clear/Reset button is used to clear all points on the map.
-The minimum number of points in a geofence is 3 and maximum number of points is 50.
-NOTE: The Create Geofence option utilizes Google Maps.
-An Internet connection is required for the map to show up.
+- Clicking anywhere on the map adds a point to the geofence.
+Each point is connected to its previous point. - Clicking an existing point deletes it from the geofence. - Dragging an existing point moves that point to where it is dragged. - A geofence is complete when the start point is clicked. - The Save Points button transfers the marked points to the coordinates list and closes the map. - The Clear/Reset button clears all points on the map.

+• The minimum number of points in a geofence is 3 and maximum number of points is 50.

+Note: The Create Geofence option utilizes Google Maps.
+An internet connection is required for the map to appear.

-Edit Geofence Opens a window to edit the coordinates of the selected geofence.
-The window is the same as Create Geofence with the same functionality, but it opens pre-populated with coordinates as shown in Figure 22.
-Save to file Saves the list of geofences to a Comma Separated Values (.CSV) file.
-Load from file Loads geofences from a Comma Separated Values (.CSV) file.
-Close Closes the Geo Fencing Information window.
+- Edit Geofence: Opens a window to edit the coordinates of the selected geofence.
+The window is the same as Create Geofence with the same functionality, but it opens prepopulated with coordinates, as shown in Figure 22. - Save to file: Saves the list of geofences to a comma-separated values (CSV) file. - Load from file: Loads geofences from a comma-separated values (CSV) file. - Close: Closes the Geo Fencing Information window.

-6.2.4 Call Out
+5.2.4 CALL OUT